BiswajitSadhu/PlumeDoseNet/README.md

 * **Interactive Mode:** Type `xgboost`, `tabnet`, or `all` when prompted.
 * **Outputs:** Trained models are saved to `output_dir/`.

+N.B: Trained models and associated files are avaialble for download from Zenodo. save it in "saved_model" folder inside parent directory for directly using saved models without retraining.

 ### 6. Evaluation